hasmtlib: A monad for interfacing with external SMT solvers

 Hackage Static Badge Haskell-CI License: GPL v3

-Building expressions with type-level representations of the SMTLib2-Types guarantees type-safety when communicating with external solvers.
+Building expressions with type-level representations of the SMTLib2-Sorts guarantees type-safety when communicating with external solvers.

-Therefore, this allows you to use the much richer subset of Haskell than a purely monadic meta-language would, which the strong hgoes/smtlib2 is one of.
-This ultimately results in extremely compact code.
+This allows you to use the much richer subset of Haskell than a purely monadic meta-language would, which ultimately results in extremely compact code.

 For instance, to define the addition of two V3 containing Real-SMT-Expressions: